WCC Candidates’ Survey – Southern ward

 Not a big difference between the three candidates.

-The scores on are not the only factor in deciding how I will vote.
+The scores on policy are not the only factor in deciding how I will vote.
 Ability to work with others, communicate, work hard etc all factor in also.

 Note Paul Eagle did not respond to the survey but from what I know of him he is a sensible and effective Councillor so would vote for him (despite his Labour candidacy).